-- a) Seats for 8 passengers or less - b) 4 or 5 Star Euro NCAP Safety Rating - c) Doors next to and allowing direct access to and from the seats (with exception to MPV style vehicles) - d) The number of seats that a vehicle will be licensed for will only include seats that are provided with a three point harness (i.e. cross body and lap belt) - e) Only forward or rear facing seats may be licensed
+- a) Seats for 8 passengers or less - b) 4 or 5 Star Euro NCAP Safety Rating - Doors next to and allowing direct access to and from the seats (with exception to MPV style vehicles) - d) The number of seats that a vehicle will be licensed for will only include seats that are provided with a three point harness (i.e. cross body and lap belt) - e) Only forward or rear facing seats may be licensed - f) Right hand drive (except limousines) - g) Suitable luggage accommodation - h) The inside and outside of the vehicle shall be clean and free from damage, well maintained and every way fit for public service - 18.2 Vehicles that are smaller than a 'Large Family Car', as stated in their Euro NCAP Safety Rating, may not be licensed to carry passengers in all seats.
+This depends on the space available for passengers and will be judged on a case-by-case basis. - 18.3 All currently licensed vehicles must fulfil the vehicle requirements and specifications detailed above by 1st January 2024. - 18.4 All new vehicles must comply with the vehicle requirements from 1st April 2018.

-- f) Right hand drive (except limousines) - g) Suitable luggage accommodation - h) The inside and outside of the vehicle shall be clean and free from damage, well maintained and every way fit for public service - 17.2 Vehicles that are smaller than a 'Large Family Car', as stated in their Euro NCAP Safety Rating, may not be licensed to carry passengers in all seats.
-This depends on the space available for passengers and will be judged on a case-by-case basis. - 17.3 All currently licensed vehicles must fulfil the vehicle requirements and specifications detailed above by 1st January 2023. - 17.4 All new vehicles must comply with the vehicle requirements from 1st April 2018.
+19. Vehicle Proprietor Requirements

-18. Vehicle Proprietor Requirements
+- 19.1 On all new and renewal applications, all applicants named as individuals or partners, must provide a basic criminal record check (through Disclosure Scotland) dated within one month of the date of application. - 19.2 Currently licensed drivers that hold a valid Disclosure and Barring Service (DBS) check do not need to comply with section 19.1 above. - 19.3 On all new and renewal applications, all applicants, currently named licence holders, partners, directors and company secretary must complete a Hackney Carriage and Private Hire Vehicle Licence Declaration of Convictions form.

-- 18.1 On all new and renewal applications, all applicants named as individuals or partners, must provide a basic criminal record check (through Disclosure Scotland) dated within one month of the date of application. - 18.2 Currently licensed drivers that hold a valid Disclosure and Barring Service (DBS) check do not need to comply with section 18.1 above. - 18.3 On all new and renewal applications, all applicants, current named licence holders, partners, directors and company secretary must complete a Hackney Carriage and Private Hire Vehicle Licence Declaration of Convictions form. - 18.4 All new applicants and current licence holders must inform the Licensing Authority of any arrest and release, charge or conviction convictions or cautions they have received at any time (existing licence holders are required to notify the Licensing Team in writing, within a period of 48 hours).
+19.4 All new applicants and current licence holders must inform the Licensing Authority of any arrest and release, charge or conviction they have received at any time (existing licence holders are required to notify the Licensing Team in writing, within a period of 48 hours).
 These will be considered in line with the Hackney Carriage and Private Hire Convictions Policy, see Appendix A.

-19. Vehicle Type
+20. Vehicle Type

-- 19.1 The 'European Transport Safety Council: Making Taxis Safer' guidance recommends that Licensing Authorities should consider the Euro NCAP Star Safety Rating when licensing a Hackney Carriage or Private Hire Vehicle. - 19.2 Only vehicles that have a 4 or 5 star Euro NCAP Star Safety Rating would be considered to be licensed as a Hackney Carriage or Private Hire Vehicle.
-Please see Appendix G for further information on the Euro NCAP Star Safety Rating. - 19.3 All existing Hackney Carriage or Private Hire Vehicles that do not have a 4 or 5 star Euro NCAP Star Safety Rating may continue to renew their licences until 31st December 2022. - 19.4 A vehicle that has previously been 'written off' may only be presented for consideration to be a licensed Hackney Carriage or Private Hire Vehicle, if it was a category N write off.
-In these circumstances an engineer's report must be provided to certify the standard of repairs.
+- 20.1 The 'European Transport Safety Council: Making Taxis Safer' guidance recommends that Licensing Authorities should consider the Euro NCAP Star Safety Rating when licensing a Hackney Carriage or Private Hire Vehicle. - 20.2 Only vehicles that have a 4 or 5 star Euro NCAP Star Safety Rating would be considered to be licensed as a Hackney Carriage or Private Hire Vehicle.
+Please see Appendix G for further information on the Euro NCAP Star Safety Rating. - 20.3 All existing Hackney Carriage or Private Hire Vehicles that do not have a 4 or 5 star Euro NCAP Star Safety Rating may continue to renew their licences until 31st December 2023. - 20.4 A vehicle that has previously been 'written off' may only be presented for consideration to be a licensed Hackney Carriage or Private Hire Vehicle, if it was a category D or N write off.
+In these circumstances a high level examination of the vehicle must be undertaken and an engineer's report must be provided to certify the standard of repairs.

-20. Imported Vehicles
+21. Imported Vehicles

-- 20.1 Imported vehicles up to 10 years old at the time of first GB registration must produce one of the following vehicle type approval certificates: - European Community Whole Vehicle Type Approval (ECWVTA) - National Small Series Type Approval (NSSTA) - Individual Vehicle Approval (IVA)
+- 21.1 Imported vehicles up to 10 years old at the time of first GB registration must produce one of the following vehicle type approval certificates: - European Community Whole Vehicle Type Approval (ECWVTA) - National Small Series Type Approval (NSSTA) - Individual Vehicle Approval (IVA)

-21. Wheelchair Accessible Vehicles (WAVs)
+22. Wheelchair Accessible Vehicles (WAVs)